Naesen8585/training-revenue-milestones/README.md

 Explanation

 On days 4, 5, and 6, we had total revenue of $100, $150, and $210 respectively.
 Day 6 is the first time that we had >= $200 of total revenue.

+---
+**INSTRUCTIONS:**

+Fork this repo to your own.
+Create a solution to the problem.
+The test cases will prove whether your solution is correct.

+**MY IDE IS THROWING ERRORS WHEN FIRST LOADING THIS CODE**

+That's right.
+It's incomplete.
+Its your job to fill in the blanks.

+**WHY DOES THIS README LOOK TERRIBLE** fine. do a fork/ readme fix up / PR to here and I'll accept it.